Monday 1 March 2021

 As a game however XCOM 2 was somewhat controversial for its difficulty level.
 I enjoyed it, but I've played a lot of tactical wargames, so I know the basics of flanking and encouraging the enemy to advance into a trap and using flashbang grenades to negate psionic powers and also prevent the Codex from splitting etc.

 Yet there was a nagging doubt in the back of my mind.
 EU/EW was occasionally tricky, but after going back to it recently I steamrollered through the campaign with barely any casualties.
 XCOM 2 on the other hand is downright sadistic; in particular the decision to give some missions very short time limits is a major bone of contention about XCOM fans.
+The developers wanted the player to continually push forward, but that limits the player's tactical options.

 My worry is that if XCOM 3 is more of the same but even harder it's only going to appeal to a handful of long-term fans.
 If it's easier, it'll be XCOM 2 with different graphics, which will be unsatisfying.
 How will the series progress?